charliepark/parentheticals/readme.md

 ## Using Parentheticals

-As Parentheticals is currently a jQuery plugin, you'll need to be referencing it.
-I'd love to move it off of jQuery as a dependency.
-(Feel free to send a pull request if you're comfortable with JavaScript and are interested in a small project.)
+As Parentheticals is currently a jQuery plugin, you'll need to reference jQuery. **I'd love to move it off of jQuery as a dependency.** (Feel free to send a pull request if you're comfortable with JavaScript and are interested in a small project.)

 ### Basic Principles

 Each bit of anchor text has a color-coordinated footnote.
-To link the two up, we use the HTML5 data attributes of "data-footnote" (on the anchor) and "data-anchor" (on the footnote).
-Each has a numeric value.
-You may also append letters on, in situations where you need to nest your footnotes.
+To link the two up, we use the HTML5 data attributes of "data-anchor=x" (on the anchor) and "data-footnote=x" (on the footnote).
+The code in Parentheticals will go through and match up each of the footnotes with its anchor, then position them within the document.

+You may also nest asides, when one aside needs to include another aside.

 ### Your HTML

-Using a line from earlier in the readme:
+Using a line of textfrom earlier in the readme:

-* Anchor text should be indicated like this: `<a data-anchor=0>I'd love to move it off of jQuery as a dependency.</a>`
+* Anchor text should be indicated like this: `<a data-anchor=x>I'd love to move it off of jQuery as a dependency.</a>`
-* Footnotes should be indicated like this: `<aside data-footnote=0>Feel free to send a pull request if you're comfortable with JavaScript and are interested in a small project.</aside>`
+* Footnotes should be indicated like this: `<aside data-footnote=x>Feel free to send a pull request if you're comfortable with JavaScript and are interested in a small project.</aside>`

 ### Your CSS